Turning Your Home Computer into a Home Server You Can Access Remotely

 macOS (LaunchDaemon)

-Save this to /Library/LaunchDaemons/org.ddns.update.plist:
+Save this as /Library/LaunchDaemons/org.ddns.update.plist:

 <?xml version="1.0" encoding="UTF-8"?>